00jferna/Meetup_Clone/README_OLD.md

 Change the status of a membership for a group specified by id.

-* Require Authentication: true
+- Require Authentication: true
-* Require proper authorization:
+- Require proper authorization:
-  * To change the status from "pending" to "member":
+  - To change the status from "pending" to "member":
-    * Current User must already be the organizer or have a membership to the group with the status of "co-host"
+    - Current User must already be the organizer or have a membership to the group with the status of "co-host"
-  * To change the status from "member" to "co-host":
+  - To change the status from "member" to "co-host":
-    * Current User must already be the organizer
+    - Current User must already be the organizer
-* Request
+- Request

-  * Method: PUT
+  - Method: **PUT**
-  * URL: /api/groups/:groupId/membership
+  - URL: **'/members/groups/:id'**
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {